Beatrix of the Netherlands: Early life

 World War II broke out in the Netherlands on 10 May 1940 (Westfeldzug).
 On 13 May, the Dutch Royal Family evacuated to London, United Kingdom.
 One month later, Beatrix went to Ottawa, Ontario, Canada, with her mother Juliana and her sister Irene, while her father Bernhard and maternal grandmother Queen Wilhelmina remained in London.
 The family lived at the Stornoway residence (now the residence of the Leader of the Opposition in the Parliament of Canada).
-With bodyguards and ladies in waiting, the family summered at Bigwin Inn on Lake of Bays, Ontario where four private stone cottages of the resort served as their retreat.
+With bodyguards and ladies in waiting, the family summered at Bigwin Inn on Lake of Bays, Ontario, where four private stone cottages of the resort served as their retreat.
 While on Bigwin Island, the constitution of the Netherlands was stored in the safe of Bigwin Inn's rotunda building.
 Princess Juliana and her family were remembered for their "down to earth" friendliness, general gratefulness and great reverence for their homeland and people, to whom they paid homage by refraining from all luxuries offered to guests at the resort that was once billed as the largest and most luxurious summer resort in Canada.
 To provide them with a greater sense of security, culinary chefs and staff catered to personal orders at meal time.
 Upon their departure, the hotel musicians of the Bigwin Inn Orchestra assembled dockside; and at every public performance afterward through to the end of World War II, the Wilhelmus was played.
 In the years following the shuttering and neglect of the island resort, the "Juliana" cottages were well maintained and preserved in an informal tribute to Princess Juliana and her family.
-In thanks for the protection of her and her daughters, Princess Juliana established the custom of the delivery to the Canadian government every spring of tulips, which are the centrepiece of the Canadian Tulip Festival.
+In appreciation for the protection of her and her daughters, Princess Juliana established the custom of delivery to the Canadian government every spring of tulips, which is the centrepiece of the Canadian Tulip Festival.

 The second sister of Beatrix, Princess Margriet, was born in Ottawa in 1943.
 During their exile in Canada, Beatrix attended nursery and Rockcliffe Park Public School, a primary school where she was known as "Trixie Orange".

 On 5 May 1945, the German troops in the Netherlands surrendered.
 The family returned to the Netherlands on 2 August 1945.
 Beatrix went to the progressive primary school De Werkplaats in Bilthoven run by pacifist social reformers Kees Boeke and Beatrice Boeke-Cadbury.
 Her third sister Princess Christina was born in 1947.
-On 6 September 1948, her mother succeeded her grandmother Wilhelmina as Queen of the Netherlands, and as there was no male issue for queen Juliana and prince Bernhard, Beatrix became the heir presumptive to the Dutch throne at the age of ten.
+On 6 September 1948, her mother succeeded her grandmother Wilhelmina as Queen of the Netherlands.
+Since she had no brothers, Beatrix became the heiress presumptive to the Dutch throne at the age of ten.